danielle06/datacarpentry.org/content/lessons/_index.md

 Please note that workshop materials for working with Genomics data in R in “alpha” development.
 These lessons are available for review and for informal teaching experiences, but are not yet part of The Carpentries’ official lesson offerings.

+*Data Carpentry (Genomics) workshops come with an additional fee for the use of Amazon Web Services (AWS) instances provided by The Carpentries.
+Please visit our [terms of agreement]() to learn more about the process of scheduling a Genomics workshop.*

 ### Lessons

 {{< table >}}